A Crisis of Culture (The Most Important Structure of Society)

 WHAT IS CULTURE?

+To understand the crisis of culture, we must understand culture.
 One of Pope St. John Paul II’s innovations to Catholic social teaching was establishing the need to maintain vibrant and critical interaction among economics, culture, and politics, emphasizing that of these – culture is the most important: “All human activity takes place within a culture and interacts with culture.”
 (Centesimus Annus, 51)

 “Man is understood in a more complete way when he is situated within the sphere of culture through his language, history, and the position he takes towards the fundamental events of life, such as birth, love, work and death.”
 (Pope St. John Paul II, 24)